basho/basho_docs/source/languages/en/riak/ops/building/configuration.md

 The steps involved in changing the ring size depend on whether the servers (nodes) in the cluster have already been joined together.

-### Cluster already in active use

-If you have a cluster in use and need to preserve its data while resizing the ring, you may perform a rolling [[ring resize|Ring Resizing]] on each node in your cluster.

 ### Cluster joined, but no data needs to be preserved

 1. Change the ring creation size parameter by uncommenting it and then setting it to the desired value, for example 64: